darwino/darwino-documentation/Installing Eclipse.md

 Installing the Eclipse IDE
 --------------------------

 Although the use of an IDE, and in particular Eclipse, is not a requirement, it certainly eases the development of Darwino applications.
+In particular, it also helps validate that all the requirements are met (installed software, configuration files...)

 In order to configure web servers and get the best web development experience, please download and install the latest version of '**Eclipse IDE for Java EE